iioflow/docs/arc/index.md

 arc is a tactile instrument with dynamic visual feedback. applications determine the interaction between movement, sound, and light. some applications are shared here and we've created studies to help you create your own.

+arc is a usb device. it sends serial data when knobs are turned, and changes lights acording to incoming serial data.

 ## specifications

 - high resolution knobs, 1024 ticks per revolution.